 Iskin died in 1968 at the age of 82.
 Today, Harry Iskin pieces are extremely collectible and have a very recognizable look.

 We can all learn a valuable lesson from Harry Iskin who did not even let a major world war stop him from following his dreams as a jewelry designer.
-When the circumstances of life send you down a different path, it may be the one on which you were meant to be traveling all along.
+When the circumstances of life send you down a different path from what you had planned, it may be the one on which you were meant to be traveling all along.

 Kimberly Moore is a vintage costume jewelry expert, blogger, speaker, and author of Beauty in a Life Repurposed.
 To learn more, visit her website at kingdomsparkle.com